htcondor/htcondor/docs/man-pages/condor_submit.rst

     administrative details on configuring Windows to support this option. :index:`stack_size<single: stack_size; submit commands>` stack_size = <size in bytes>
-    This command applies only to Linux platform jobs that are not standard universe jobs.
+    This command applies only to Linux platforms.
     An integer number of bytes, representing the amount of stack space to be allocated for the job.
 This value replaces the default allocation of stack space, which is unlimited in size. :index:`submit_event_notes<single: submit_event_notes; submit commands>`